-The computer lab, located on the lower level of Anselm Hall, is available for student use.
-The Director of IT oversees the Computer Lab.
-All scheduling, special requests, and reporting are made to the student lab assistants or to the Director of IT.
+Computer labs, located on the lower level of Anselm Hall and in Aquinas Hall room 206, are available for seminarian use.
+The IT Manager oversees the Computer Labs.
+All scheduling, special requests, and reporting are made to the IT Manager.
 The following guidelines govern the use of the facility:

-- The times for classes will be posted in the computer lab.
-All persons not enrolled are asked to leave the computer lab ten minutes prior to class time. - Food, beverages and smoking are not allowed in the computer room. - Extended conversations and other activities, which may disturb those who are working, are not permitted.
-Listening to music may be done only with headphones. - The printers are not to be left unattended during printing. - Personal data disks, books, and personal belongings are not to be stored or left in the computer lab. - Out of courtesy for others who may want to use a computer, anyone taking a break of more than ten minutes should shut the machine down and clear the workspace. - Lab software and manuals are not to be taken from the room, copied or reproduced in any manner.
+- Food, beverages and smoking are not allowed in the computer room. - DO NOT save any work locally to the computers in the labs.
+Your information will be deleted when the computer restarts and it cannot be recovered. - Class work takes precedence over any recreational uses of the computer lab. - Activities which may disturb those who are working are not permitted. - Personal belongings are not to be stored or left in the computer lab. - Out of courtesy for others who may want to use a computer, anyone taking a break of more than ten minutes should shut the machine down and clear the workspace.

+- Removing or adding any computer hardware or software to the computer lab without consulting the IT Manager is not permitted. - Printers are not to be left unattended during printing of materials. - Lab software and manuals are not to be taken from the room, copied or reproduced in any manner.
 Lab software has been purchased and appropriately licensed.
 Any reproduction of licensed software is a copyright infringement and is illegal and unethical.
-Anyone copying software may forfeit use of the lab and receive disciplinary action. - Some computer software may include games.
-Internet access is available.
-Class work takes precedence over any recreational uses of the lab.
+Anyone copying software may forfeit use of the lab and receive disciplinary action.

-In addition, a printer is located in the Aquinas Commons which can be accessed using the Seminary's wireless network.
+Each computer lab is equipped with a printer for seminarian use which can be accessed using the Seminary's wireless network.
 Consult IT for instructions or problems with its use.